sritampatnaik/Magic-Portal/ELEVENLABS_SETUP.md

 ## Troubleshooting

-- **Voice not activating**: Make sure webcam/hand tracking is enabled first
+- **Voice not activating**: Make sure you've toggled the Voice button in the toolbar and granted microphone access
 - **Agent not responding**: Check that your ELEVENLABS_API_KEY and ELEVENLABS_AGENT_ID are correctly set
 - **Tool calls failing**: Verify your agent has the correct tool configurations in the ElevenLabs dashboard